azimsh3r/notifynow/README.md

-Here’s a detailed and professional `README.md` template for your project.
-You can customize it further if needed:

----

 # **Notification Service with Kafka, Redis, and Spring Boot**

 This project implements a notification service as part of a microservices architecture.
 It leverages **Kafka** for asynchronous messaging, **Redis** for caching templates, and **Spring Boot** for service orchestration.
 The service ensures efficient delivery of notifications, scalability, and reliability.